SumoLogic/sumologic-documentation/docs/manage/views/run-search-against-view.md

 ---
-id: run-search-against-scheduled-view
+id: run-search-against-view
-title: Run a Search Against a Scheduled View
+title: Run a Search Against a View
 description: Learn how to run a search against indexed data in a Scheduled View.
 ---

 Running a search against the indexed data in a Scheduled View is almost exactly the same as running any other query.
 The difference you'll notice is the quick speed at which results are returned, especially if you're searching over a long period of historical data.